csound-flossmanual/csound-floss/book/00-c-on-this-release.md

 Previous releases can be found at <http://files.csound-tutorial.net/floss_manual>, as well as the current csd files and audio samples.

-I hope the few people who still enjoy reading texts find this resource useful to learn more about music and realizing their music in Csound.
+I hope the ones who still enjoy reading texts find this resource useful to learn more about music and realizing their music in Csound.

 Hannover, March 2020
 joachim heintz